For Windows, unzip the full version to any folder and run ImageTrans.exe. For Mac, drag the app in the dmg file to Application.

 Offline machine translation:

 Each email can be used for verification on at most three devices.
-If you want to use it on the fourth device, you have to reset with your email.
+If you want to use it on the fourth device, you have to reset it with your email.

 Click File->New, select a place and enter the project name to save the project file.